Palo Alto University: Clinical training

 Students enrolled in the Ph.D.
 Clinical Psychology program at PAU and the PAU-Stanford Psy.D.
-Consortium program gain valuable initial clinical practical training at the Gronowski Center.
+Consortium program gain initial clinical practical training at the Gronowski Center.
 The Gronowski Center is a mental health clinic that operates with partial funding from Palo Alto University and offers subsidized services on a sliding scale to the local Bay Area community.
 The Gronowski Center offers three specialty clinics: the Sexual and Gender Identities Clinic (SGIC), La Clinica Latina, which offers Spanish-language services, and the eClinic.

 Continuing and Professional Studies

-Through the Division of Continuing and Professional Studies (CAPS), PAU partners with leading experts to provide workshops, webinars, and online training programs in areas relevant to behavioral health professionals in psychology and related disciplines, such as social work, counseling, marriage and family therapy, nursing, corrections, and law enforcement.
+Through the Division of Continuing and Professional Studies (CAPS), PAU partners with experts to provide workshops, webinars, and online training programs in areas relevant to behavioral health professionals in psychology and related disciplines, such as social work, counseling, marriage and family therapy, nursing, corrections, and law enforcement.
 CAPS is an approved sponsor of continuing education for psychologists (American Psychological Association), social workers (Association of Social Workers Boards), and counselors (National Board of Certified Counselors).